aleezacabahug/metrolina-api-tests/README.md

 **Authentication**
 - Test an expired API key if the API supports key expiration.

-**Item List Retrieval**
-- Confirm every item in the list has a locations array (not just the first item).
-- Confirm onHandQty values are never negative across all locations.

-**Item Creation**
-- Test missing itemNumber or itemDesc and assert an appropriate error response.
-- Test special characters and very long strings in itemDesc.

 **Item Deletion**
 - Test deleting an itemKey that does not exist and assert the error response.

-**Item Editing**
-- Test editing with an invalid UPC format and confirm rejection.
-- Test editing a previously created (non-seeded) item.
-- Test that itemKey cannot be changed during an edit.